Parenthood can wipe out your finances. Learn frugal tips for new moms to make sure that doesn’t happen. Perfect for thrifty moms to save money!

 9. Buy life insurance

-10. Make your own baby food
+11. Make your own baby food

 Here’s what I learned: financial doom isn’t inevitable just because you’re going to be a new mom.
 You can still spend where it matters and save on those that don’t.